nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <p class="back-to-top" style="text-align: right"><a href="#table-of-contents">Back to Top &#8593;</a></p>

+### Refreshing task list

+Refresh the task list, reverting it back to its original state by removing any filter or sort.

+Format: `:refresh`

 ### Undoing the previous command

+Format: `:undo`

 You can undo the previous command by simply keying in `:undo`.